eternum-dev/shorter-url-api/readme.md

 ## English

-# Name Proyect
+# shortly

-This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
+This is a solution to the [URL shortening API landing page](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).

 ## Table of contents
 - [Overview](#overview)